28 Proven Ways to Get a Work Promotion Without Asking

 What to avoid:

-• Many people looking for promotion feel they must work all the hours of the day and always look busy; this is not the case if you have a good employer.
+• Many people looking for promotions feel they must work all hours of the day and always look busy; this is not the case if they have a good employer.

-• Too much overtime impacts your productivity and increases your chance of missing a target or deadline.
+• Too much overtime impacts productivity and increases your chance of missing a target or deadline.

 • Playing Politics